 - Building a stronger sense of community and belonging in the outdoors.

-This initiative is not just about equity; it’s about ensuring that diverse perspectives and voices are part of the broader movement to protect and steward our natural environment.
+This initiative is not just about equity; it’s about ensuring that the diverse perspectives and voices that are most impacted by the nature gap are part of its solutions.
+A broader movement is needed to protect and steward our natural environment in Illinois and beyond.

 What to Expect